Unipotent Ideals and Harish-Chandra Bimodules: Unipotent bimodules attached to birationally rigid covers: classical case

-Conditions (a2) and (c1) follow immediately.
-Condition (a3) follows from Proposition \ref{prop:nocodim2leaves}.
-Condition (a4) is automatic since $G$ is linear classical.
-Finally, conditions (c2)-(c3) were verified in the proof of Corollary \ref{cor:lambdaBCD}.
-Now Proposition \ref{prop:bimods2} implies
+Conditions (a2) and (d3) follow immediately.
+Condition (d1) follows from Proposition \ref{prop:nocodim2leaves}.
+Condition (d2) is automatic since $G$ is linear classical.
+Conditions (d4) was verified in the proof of Corollary \ref{cor:lambdaBCD}.
+In the proof of Corollary \ref{cor:lambdaBCD} we have also seen that $c_k$ defined by (\ref{eq:defofck}) is equal to $1$.
+Then (d5) follows from Proposition \ref{prop:identification2}.
+Now Proposition \ref{prop:bimods_construction} implies

 for a uniquely determined irreducible object $\cB^1 \in \overline{\HC}^{M_k}(\cA_{\delta-\frac{1}{2}\tau_1(k)}^{X_{M_k}})$.
 By the induction hypothesis,

 for a uniquely determined irreducible object $\cB' \in \overline{\HC}^L(\cA_0^{X_L})$ and a uniquely determined subset $S' \subset S_2(p)$ not containing $k$.
 By Corollary \ref{cor:propsofbimodind}(ii),